-Potential hazards in any work, process or system should always be identified, analyzed and eliminated or mitigated as part of sound safety planning.
+Potential hazards, failure mechanisms, and related incidents associated with any work process or system should always be identified, analyzed, and eliminated or mitigated as part of sound safety planning.
 Other safety aspects that may be adversely affected by a failure should be considered.
-These aspects include threats or impacts to:
+These aspects include threats or impacts to the following:

-- Personnel.
+- People.
 Hazards that pose a risk of injury or loss of life to people must be identified and eliminated or mitigated.
 A complete safety assessment considers not only those personnel who are directly involved in the work, but also others who are at risk due to these hazards. - Equipment.
 Damage to or loss of equipment or facilities must be prevented or minimized.
 Damage to equipment can be both the cause of incidents and the result of incidents.
 An equipment failure can result in collateral damage to nearby equipment and property, which can then trigger additional equipment failures or even lead to additional risks.
 Effective safety planning considers and minimizes serious risk of equipment and property damage. - Environment.
 Damage to the environment must be prevented.
 Any aspect of a natural or built environment that can be harmed due to a failure should be identified and analyzed.
 A qualification of the failure modes resulting in environmental damage must be considered.